saltyshiomix/react-ssr/packages/express/README.md

 ## Custom Layout

-In the layout, we must inject `@react-ssr/express/script` in the body tag:
+In the layout, we must inject `@react-ssr/express/script` at the bottom of the body tag:

 **./components/layout.jsx**